seththoenen/seththoenen.github.io/cloud-inspec/01-getting-started-azure.md

 ### 4. Install Ruby Gem Dependencies

-The `inspec-azure` repo utilizes severl ruby gems under the hood that aren't included with the ChefDK.
+The `inspec-azure` repository utilizes several ruby gems under the hood that aren't included with the ChefDK.
 Eventually, these will most likely be added as a dependency for the InSpec gem.
 But, for now, we need to install them individually.
 Run the following command to install the gems required by `inspec-azure`.

 ```
 chef gem install ms_rest_azure azure_mgmt_resources azure_mgmt_compute azure_mgmt_network inifile